-The RADADSAT Constellation mission completed its Phase A in 2007.
+The RADARSAT Constellation mission completed its Phase A in 2007.
 During this phase, the initial design concept was completed based on the User Requirements developed by the Canadian User and Science Team in collaboration with the International User Team.
 These requirements are meant as guidelines in the conduct of mission definition studies.

 During Phase B the design concept was refined and the preliminary design of the satellites completed.
 CSA continued consultations with other Canadian Government Departments that have a vested interest in this space mission, to ensure that the design effectively responds to their requirements.

 A Data Utilization and Plan was drafted early in Phase B to identify required developments for project success.
 The document covered all aspects of the data utilization, including the new applications enabled by the constellation.
 A plan for science activities was included in the Data Utilization Plan, which will seek to maintain a balance between the operational applications development and the science applications developments.